-To better understand how to develop a blended or braided fiscal model, think about a child care program that serves families that have diverse backgrounds and children from birth to age 5.
-The program administers child care, Early Head Start (EHS) and State Administered Prekindergarten programs and offers services related to Early Intervention and Preschool Special Education for eligible children.
-It also provides extended care and wrap-around hours for eligible families.
-The EHS and child care programs are administered year-round.
-Referrals for the programs can come from a variety of sources, including the Cooperative Centralized Intake unit set up to serve EHS, local Healthy Families New York home visiting and local departments of social services.
+To better understand how to develop a blended or braided fiscal model, we will use information that was provided by Northern Rivers Child Care.
+Northern Rivers Child Care is in Schenectady County near public housing and public bus stops, and serves families with diverse backgrounds and their children from birth to age 5.
+Northern Rivers administers child care, Early Head Start (EHS) and Prekindergarten programs and offers services related to Early Intervention and Preschool Special Education for eligible children.
+As well, Northern Rivers provides extended care and wrap around hours for eligible families.
+The EHS and child care programs are administered year-round and referrals for the programs can come from a variety of sources, including the Cooperative Centralized Intake unit set up to serve EHS, local Healthy Families New York Home Visiting and Local Department of Social Services (LDSS).

 This is a comprehensive planning process.
 However, if the braided or blended fiscal model you are developing is less complex, it may not need all the components.
 Additionally, if you are exploring how to change a current program's fiscal model to a braided model, much of this work may already be done.
-You may be ready to skip right to stage 3.
+You may be ready to skip right to Stage 3.
 However, we recommend you take the time to read through the stages and select those activities that will help you design the best fiscal model possible.